JuliaPsychometrics/PersonParameters.jl/docs/src/guides/adaptive-testing.md

 For simplicity items are selected with replacement from the item pool.

-In a real-world application one would track the exposed items and only select items that weren't previously exposed to the test-taker.
+In a real-world application one would prefer to track the exposed items and only select items that weren't previously exposed to the test-taker.

 :::